dealingwith/daniel-industries/_writings/the-island.md

 “Well, thanks just the same,” Dave said and walked into the dark towards the compound.

 Away from him for the first time in hours, Naomi’s body relaxed just a little bit, and exhaustion washed over her.
 She walked towards the ocean and stood in the quiet for a while, thinking.
 On one hand, it was obvious what had happened here, on the other hand, there were far too many unanswered questions.
 Dave was a victim, obviously.
 But what was he now, physically?
-Were they engineering superhumans?
-Flesh and bone weapons?
+Were they engineering superhumans, flesh and bone weapons?
 Were they just testing drugs and this was the result?
 Why were they so careless as to leave a subject behind?
 How had he lived here on his own for so long, and how did he not have any sense for the time that had passed?
 She didn’t like having so many unanswered questions.
 She hadn’t even found anything in the environment here to give her any clues in terms of her original purpose.
 She didn’t like having more questions now.
 Well, she liked it a little bit.

 Still, the entire thing kept her under threat.
 Dave was a complete unknown.
-He might kill her in her sleep.
-Although he could have done that at any moment thus far.
+He might kill her in her sleep, although he could have done that at any moment thus far.
 The government people who sent her here could do anything.
 Clearly, they were capable of unspeakable things and were interested in keeping those things a secret.
 If she now knew that secret, what would keep them from keeping her locked up for life?

 It was starting to feel like too much.
 She walked back to her tent and laid down.
 She couldn’t sleep, but just being horizontal felt good.
 She closed her eyes but kept her ears alert.